Most of our outdoors is accessible only by car.

 Pennsylvania’s forests should be open to all.

-Car companies are trying to sell cars with the outdoors
+Car companies try to sell cars with the outdoors

-Historically, car companies could sell cars based on personal freedom, convenience, cheapness, and cargo capacity.
-However, with worsening traffic, increasingly expensive gas, highest rate of road deaths among developed countries, record-high car ownership costs, and cargo bicycles becoming an option to replace cars, car ownership is offering fewer and fewer benefits.
+Historically, car companies could sell cars for their personal freedom, convenience, cheapness, and cargo capacity.
+However, with worsening traffic, increasingly expensive gas, highest road death rates among developed countries, and record-high ownership costs, cars are offering fewer and fewer benefits.
+In fact, cargo bicycles have even become an option for replacing cars, and there’s a growing movement to live car-free or car-lite as a means for healthy and more sustainable lifestyles that multiple companies are responding to the demands of.

 The only thing left that car companies can sell cars on is access to the outdoors, as observed by multiple news outlets.
-Everything from relentless advertisements featuring cars in the wilderness, to the majority of cars sold being off-road capable, to even the loss of small cars in America helps to reinforce this stereotype.
+Everything from relentless advertisements featuring cars in the wilderness, to the majority of cars sold being off-road capable, to even the loss of small cars in America helps to reinforce the false belief that the only way to access nature is from behind the wheel.

 Non-automotive wilderness access is both possible and economically beneficial

-With more and more people opting out of car ownership and living car-free, it is important to provide alternative access to the outdoors.
-This is especially important for Happy Valley; irrespective of national trends, many college students arrive without automobiles, and State College is already the most-urbanist, least-driving college town in the country.
+With more and more people opting out of car ownership and living car-free, alternate access to the outdoors is a growing need.
+This is especially important for Happy Valley as many college students live without automobiles and State College is already the most-urbanist, least-driving college town in the country.
 Providing safe, reliable transport out of town for day trips and camping encourages undergrads to spend more time and money in surrounding communities, boosting the economy.

 Outdoor recreation constitutes 2% of Pennsylvania’s economy, and contributes nearly $8 billion to local jobs.
 Nationally, outdoor recreation is a trillion-dollar industry and is outpacing domestic growth.
 Notably, Pennsylvania has a larger outdoors economy than any other Mid-Atlantic state, and is uniquely situated to draw eco-tourism from New York, New Jersey, Maryland, and other nearby states.
 Providing better transit access between big cities and the outdoors would significantly bolster Centre County’s economy.